 Patients

-Family 1

-Patient 1 (atypical Silver-Russell syndrome), was born at 32 weeks gestation with a birth weight of 1040g (<0.4th centile).
+In Family 1, Patient 1 (atypical Silver-Russell syndrome), was born at 32 weeks gestation with a birth weight of 1040g (<0.4th centile).
 She had a cleft palate, a right unilateral cleft lip, and bilateral fifth finger clinodactyly.
 There were feeding difficulties for the first 6 months of life requiring nasogastric tube feeds.
 By two years of age minimal body asymmetry was documented (with the left side appearing smaller than the right); her height and weight were on the 0.4th centile with a head circumference on the 9th centile.
 A diagnosis of Silver Russell syndrome was made and confirmed using routine NHS testing for hypomethylation at H19.
 In childhood she showed mild developmental delay and behavioural difficulties including poor sleep and self-harm.
 By nine years of age her height, weight and head circumference were all on the 25th centile without treatment, and the asymmetry was less marked.
 There were ongoing concerns regarding her behaviour and she required significant additional help in a mainstream primary school, including a statement of educational need and speech and language therapy.
 Her mother reported that throughout her childhood, Patient 1 showed episodic excess sweating, but there have been no documented episodes of hypoglycaemia.
 Investigations including calcium, phosphate and parathyroid hormone were normal.

-Patient 2 (BWS), the maternal half-brother of patient 1, was born at 36 weeks gestation with a birth weight of 3425g (between the 91st and 98th centiles), and a head circumference of 33.7cms (50th centile).
+Patient 2 in Family 1 (BWS), the maternal half-brother of patient 1, was born at 36 weeks gestation with a birth weight of 3425g (between the 91st and 98th centiles), and a head circumference of 33.7cms (50th centile).
 During the pregnancy, antenatal ultrasound scans identified a cystic appearance of the placenta and by 30 weeks, macroglossia was diagnosed.
 Post delivery maternal β-HCG levels were normal.
 At birth macroglossia was confirmed and he was also reported to have bilateral ear creases and a natal tooth.
 During the neonatal period there was one documented episode of hypoglycaemia.
 By the age of three months, Patient 2 had developed an umbilical hernia.
 He was diagnosed with Beckwith Wiedemann syndrome (BWS) and this was confirmed on routine NHS testing to show a loss of methylation at ICR2.
 There was no hemihypertrophy.
 At around one year of age a renal ultrasound scan revealed discrepant size of the kidneys but no evidence of a tumour.

 There was no further family history of SRS, BWS or any other imprinting disorder; however, the mother of these two children had suffered significant pregnancy related morbidity.
 She had six pregnancy losses, with three unrelated partners, and one medical termination of pregnancy for a presumed molar pregnancy, associated with a developing fetus (interpreted as either a partial mole or a twin pregnancy with one twin developing as a hydatidiform mole).
 Aside from the pregnancy losses, there was no other medical history of note: she herself was born with a normal birth weight to non-consanguineous parents.
 Her own mother had suffered three miscarriages.